Ben-Acium/danger-extension/README.md

 — does the same thing with no on-screen indicator at all.
 The tag on a permission is a starting point, not the whole risk picture.

+See [PERMISSIONS.md](PERMISSIONS.md) for the full list of permissions this extension demonstrates, grouped by risk tier.

 ## Structure

 - `manifest.json` — Manifest V3 config declaring the full permission catalog